damog/feedbag/README.markdown

 ### Copyright

-This is free software.
+This is and will always be free software.
 See [COPYING](https://raw.githubusercontent.com/damog/feedbag/master/COPYING) for more information.